jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Saved model and differentiation

-The converted code supports differentiation from TensorFlow.
-In order to ensure that the result of TensorFlow differentiation is identical to the one that JAX differentiation would produce, the jax2tf converter will annotate the converter function with a ``tf.custom_gradient`` that, upon TensorFlow differentiation, will lazily call into JAX to compute the ``jax.vjp`` of the converted function, followed by jax2tf conversion.
+The code lowered from JAX supports differentiation from TensorFlow.
+In order to ensure that the result of TensorFlow differentiation is identical to the one that JAX differentiation would produce, we will annotate the lowered primal function with a ``tf.custom_gradient`` that, upon TensorFlow differentiation, will lazily call into JAX to compute the ``jax.vjp`` of the lowered primal function, followed by jax2tf lowering of the gradient function.
 This ensures that ultimately it is JAX that performs the differentiation, thus respecting any custom gradients that may be present in the original function.

-The jax2tf converter has an option ``with_gradient=False`` to skip the custom gradients and wrap instead the converted function with ``tf.raw_ops.PreventGradient`` to generated an error in case a gradient computation is attempted.
+The `jax2tf.convert` function has an option ``with_gradient=False`` to skip the custom gradients and wrap instead the lowered function with ``tf.raw_ops.PreventGradient`` to generate an error in case a gradient computation is attempted.

 SavedModels enables saving custom derivative rules by using the `experimental_custom_gradients` option: